La Sib

-La Sib (لاسيب, also Romanized as Lā Sīb; also known as Lāseb) is a village in Olya Rural District, in the Central District of Ardestan County, Isfahan Province, Iran.
-At the 2006 census, its population was 148, in 48 families.
+La Sib (لاسيب) (Note: Also romanized as Lā Sīb; also known as Lāseb) is a village in Olya Rural District of the Central District in Ardestan County, Isfahan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 148 in 48 households.
+The following census in 2011 counted 90 people in 39 households.
+The 2016 census measured the population of the village as 65 people in 29 households.